Adalsteinn95/react-fact-site/README.md

 the website shows random facts based on the year that the happene

-to start up the project run
+to start up the project run:

     npm run start

 enjoy!